ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/savisto-vintage-popcorn-maker.markdown

 bg-image-hero: "https://assets.expresslyapp.com/asset-c04a4e31-7f78-4c55-94a8-b04f235880eb.jpg"
 bg-image-first: "https://assets.expresslyapp.com/asset-f983c361-c57c-41a5-abe1-ea88855d780b.jpg"
 bg-image-second: "https://assets.expresslyapp.com/asset-bafa95fe-4911-4c76-a5b0-bea0174f7178.jpg"
-section1-content: "The vintage retro hot air popcorn maker lets you cook healthy,\
+section1-content: "The Vintage Retro Hot Air Popcorn maker lets you cook healthy,\
   \ fresh and homemade theatre style popcorn!
 It cooks without the need of oil or\
   \ butter, just using hot air to heat up the kernels and there you will have the\
   \ best popcorn in less than 6 minutes!
 Healthier, low calorie and a fat free snack!"
 section2-content: "<p>Making fresh popcorn couldn’t be easier!
 Once cooked, add any\
   \ flavours you desire and find your perfect combination!
 ALSO their design doesn’\
-  t take up too much space and its so easy to store away when is not in use!</p> \r\
+  t take up too much space and it's so easy to store away when is not in use!</p>\
-  \n<p>If you’re looking for a fun movie night in with friends, you cant miss the\
+  \ \r\n<p>If you’re looking for a fun movie night in with friends, you can't miss\
-  \ chance to win the Vintage hot air Popcorn maker to make your night stand out!\
+  \ the chance to win the Vintage Hot Air Popcorn Maker to make your night stand out!\
   \  Enter the draw below for a chance to win!</p>\r\n<p>Good luck!</p>"
 entry-title: "Win the Savisto Vintage Retro Hot Air Popcorn Maker!"
 entry-content: "<p>Enter the draw to win the Savisto Vintage Retro Hot Air Popcorn\